Dimwiddle/brit-insurance/README.md

 In a more usual setting - I'd prefer to utilise a tool such as **Allure**.
 With this tool we can get more in-depth reporting for test methods as `allure.steps`, for example.

+### UI Testing Approach

+The current automated tests cover the search functionality and suggested results dropdown is showing 5 results.

+To go deeper in to the testing of the search functionality, the following could be tested:

+- Click each result in the dropdown and verify the search term 'IFRS 17' is contained within the page.
+- Press 'Enter' on the search box to verify the same titles and page links are posted on the list page.

 ### API Testing Approach

 Currently the API tests in Scenario 2 (`test/test_scenario_2.py`) are functional tests, validating some valid / invalid request scenarios and some edge cases.